The Cohens and Kellys: Preservation status

 In addition to a worn Universal Show-at-Home copy, the film exists in two film archives, Cinematheque Royale de Belgique in Brussels and the Museum of Modern Art in New York.
 An excellent print with French and Dutch intertitles, with English ones apparently overlaid, was screened on April 20, 2016, at the Museum of Jewish Heritage in Manhattan.
 As French and Dutch are the official languages of bi-lingual Belgium, this undoubtedly was the print just referenced in an archive.

 Related films

 The Cohens and Kellys was the first in a series of films featuring characters from the Cohen and Kelly families.
-It was followed by The Cohens and the Kellys in Paris (1928), The Cohens and Kellys in Atlantic City (1929), The Cohens and the Kellys in Scotland (1930), The Cohens and the Kellys in Africa (1930), The Cohens and Kellys in Hollywood (1932), and The Cohens and Kellys in Trouble (1933).
+It was followed by The Cohens and the Kellys in Paris (1928), The Cohens and Kellys in Atlantic City (1929), The Cohens and the Kellys in Scotland (1930), The Cohens and Kellys in Africa (1930), The Cohens and Kellys in Hollywood (1932), and The Cohens and Kellys in Trouble (1933).

 It was an early production of Edward Small.